 You can do Pre-Roll ads, which are similar to YouTube TrueView ads and play before another video or you can use a Promoted Tweet that has contains a video.
 If you’re wondering what type of video you should use, the folks over at Instapage have some great ideas that you should look at to help get the ideas rolling.

 With so much love on Twitter for video content, it just makes sense to start there for your ad campaigns.
-Our Promo Editor comes with everything you need to easily create engaging Twitter video ads that can positively impact your Ad Quality Score.
+The Promo.com video maker comes with everything you need to easily create engaging Twitter video ads that can positively impact your Ad Quality Score.